Select and Upload Files

 implementation 'com.filestack:filestack-android:X.Y.Z'

-This is the account creation form we’ll be working with in our example.
+This is the account creation form we’ll be working on within our example.

 When the user taps the “Select” button, we want to display the picker.
 To do so, let’s define the following method that’s called for the button’s onClick event.
-The method does some configuration then starts the FsActivity class.
-In this example we’re using an account without security enabled so we’re only passing in an API key and OAuth URL.
+The method does some configuration and then starts the FsActivity class.
+In this example, we’re using an account without security enabled, so we’re only passing in an API key and OAuth URL.
 The URL is used when users authorize access to cloud accounts.
 We’re also restricting file selections to only images.

 // Handles user clicking select button, launches the picker UI